Brad Pitt and Bradley Cooper attended a sports match together

 The day before, Brad Pitt and Bradley Cooper attended the Us Open final together.
 By the way, there our tennis player Daniil Medvedev won the first Grand Slam tournament in his career.

 Among the star fans in the stands were seen longtime friends – Brad Pitt and Bradley Cooper.
-If you didn’t know, the actor has a close relationship for a long time.
+In case you didn’t know, the actor has a close relationship for a long time.
 Not so long ago, Pitt admitted that it was Cooper who helped him cope with alcoholism.

 At the National Board of Review Awards Gala, 56-year-old Brad Pitt received another award for his supporting role in Once Upon a Time in Hollywood.
 The film’s director Quentin Tarantino and Bradley Cooper supported their colleague with applause in the auditorium.
 By the way, Pitt even mentioned the latter in his acceptance speech.